 If you reach out to us, we are also happy to provide proof that we’re authorized by FinCEN and comply with all legal requirements.
 So you can rest easy while using our machines.

 Crypto ATMs generally have a lower limit as well as an upper one. $29,500 is the most that you can exchange.
 However, the least you can exchange is generally anywhere between $5 and $15.

 This is important because it allows the machine to continue functioning correctly.
 Small $1 transactions take up much time, but that isn’t all.
 The machine doesn’t hold onto small bills, so you won’t be able to insert or receive $1.

 Minimum withdrawals and deposits also are essential for security.
 Many cybercriminals test stolen financial information with small withdrawals and deposits.
 A minimum limit stops them from doing this and keeps your account information safe.

 At this point, you likely are wondering about the necessity of buy limits.
 To Bitcoin newbies, they may sound like an unnecessary inconvenience.
 However, there are multiple core reasons that limitations are essential.

 First and foremost, they are a security measure designed to keep you and other Bitcoin users safe.
 Like ATMs that work with fiat currency, there are risks such as people stealing your debit card information.
-They can then wipe your account clean at a machine and leave you with nothing if there are no limits.
+Limits protect users from larger losses in the rare event that this happens.